bycloudai/Chunkmogrify/README.md

 Python 3.7 or newer

 We are going to use Anaconda3, download [Anaconda3](https://www.anaconda.com/products/individual) if you don't have it.
+Follow this YouTube [tutorial]() to understand the installation process more easily and if you have any questions feel free to join my [discord](https://discord.gg/sE8R7e45MV) and ask there.

 1. Create conda environment:
 ```